janko/janko.io/_posts/2015-08-29-the-plugin-system-of-sequel-and-roda.md

 Roda.plugin MyPlugin
 ```

-This is a pretty direct and straightforward implementation of what we'd
+This is a pretty direct and straightforward implementation of what we've
 discussed just now.
-Now if we want a plugin to override a certain Roda class,
+If we want a plugin to override a certain Roda class, we
-we simply need to define a module inside it with the appropriate name (remember
+simply need to define a module inside it with the appropriate name (remember
 that `plugin` is a Ruby module, so `plugin::` simply references a constant
 inside that module).
 As you see, this is why it's an important design decision
 to limit yourself to only a few core classes, because now they can all be